Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 The energy produced in a regular portable generator has a high total harmonic distortion (THD) — a unit measuring how clean power is.
 A higher THD means less clean power.

-Inverter generators have lower THD since they throttle energy before it enters the control panel.
+Inverter portable generators have lower THD since they throttle energy before it enters the control panel.

 Benefits of an Inverter Generator